 - The camera can be slow to capture images

 - Gets fairly warm when gaming

-When Samsung launched its latest flagship series, the Galaxy S22 Ultra got all the fanfare as the first Galaxy S phone to feature a built-in S Pen, a staple of the now-dead Note series.
+When Samsung launched its latest flagship series earlier this year, the Galaxy S22 Ultra got all the fanfare as the first Galaxy S phone to feature a built-in S Pen, a staple of the now-dead Note series.
 That left the other models to linger quietly in its shadow, particularly the smallest of the three.

 It's clear to see why the standard model and Galaxy S22 Plus would be overshadowed.
 Compared to the S22 Ultra, these offer fairly minor upgrades over their predecessors, with similar but refined designs and some new attractive colors.
 But despite its small size, the base Galaxy S22 still has a lot going for it, and if you're looking for a small but powerful Android smartphone, this could be the one for you.

-The Galaxy S22 features a new processor, new camera sensors, a great-looking display, and a software promise that would make even the Pixel 6 jealous.
-But the smaller battery could very well be the Achilles heel of this flagship.
+The Galaxy S22 features a powerful Snapdragon 8 Gen 1 chipset, improved camera sensors, a great-looking display, and a software promise that would make even the Pixel 6 jealous.
+However, the impressive power might be too much for the phone at times, and the smaller battery could very well be the Achilles heel of this flagship.